 Have you ever heard the opening line to The Christmas Song and thought to yourself, “Who actually does that?
 When have I ever seen someone roasting chestnuts on an open fire?”
 There are definitely some areas where roasted chestnuts are a lot more common and unfortunately I don’t live in one of them.
-This year I set out to fix my little problem of a chestnut-less Christmas and I decided to learn how to roast chestnuts on the stove myself.
-There are a lot of ways to do cook chestnuts, from steaming them to salt-roasting them in a wok, to baking them in an oven, but I decided to be a bit of a traditionalist on this one.
+Last year I set out to fix my little problem of a chestnut-less Christmas and I decided to learn how to roast chestnuts on the stove myself.
+There are a lot of ways to cook chestnuts, from steaming them to salt-roasting them in a wok, to baking them in an oven, but I decided to be a bit of a traditionalist on this one.

 Tools and Supplies Needed to Roast Chestnuts on the Stove

 - Fresh chestnuts from your local market or grocery store (in season from October-December)